numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>
 StepInterval is the duration between the subsequent increment of the watermark as long the source remains Idle.
+The default value is 0s which means that once we detect idle source, we will be incrementing the watermark by <code>IncrementBy</code> for time we detect that we source is empty (in other words, this will be a very frequent update).
 </p>
 </td>
 </tr>